bokulich-lab/nf-ducken/tutorial/tutorial.md

 This tutorial has two parallel components: The **download** tutorial (Section 2) and the **import** tutorial (Section 3).
 Feel free to run one or both.
 If you plan to run `nf-ducken` from FASTQ files you will download from the SRA or ENA, select the **download** tutorial.
 If you plan to run `nf-ducken` on FASTQ files already on your computer, select the **import** tutorial.

+### 1.4.
+Recommended: Download references

+We *strongly recommend* you provide your own reference files for feature classification.
+While the pipeline will still work (downloading from hard-coded links), this is vulnerable to issues such as server malfunctions and is not computationally efficient.

+We recommend you download the following files from the [QIIME 2 data resource center](https://docs.qiime2.org/2024.2/data-resources/):

+* the Naive Bayes taxonomy classifier trained on SILVA 138 99% OTUs (full-length sequences)
+* SILVA 138 SSURef NR99 full-length sequences
+* SILVA 138 SSURef NR99 full-length taxonomy

 ## 2. Download Tutorial

 ### 2.1.
 Directory organization